 - Improves beta-cell function in the pancreas

-The natural GLP-1 hormone has a very short half-life (1-2 minutes) in the bloodstream because it’s rapidly broken down by an enzyme called dipeptidyl peptidase-4 (DPP-4).
+The natural GLP-1 hormone has a very short half-life (1–2 minutes) in the bloodstream because it is rapidly broken down by an enzyme called dipeptidyl peptidase-4 (DPP-4).

 GLP-1 vs. Semaglutide: Understanding the Difference